 Cohort analysis is no silver bullet to give your product superpowers.
 If you ask more in-depth questions of your data, cohort analysis dissects that data to provide you pertinent answers.

-Are you interested in using cohort analysis to ask deeper questions of your data?
+Are you interested in using product analytics to improve cohort retention and ask deeper questions about your data?
 We at Indicative provide powerful cohort analysis capabilities by connecting directly to your data.

 Try our product demo today to find out how!